 John Glenn Friendship 7 Day, February 20

-In 2016, John Glenn still teaches at The Ohio State University at age 95.
+Senator John Glenn taught at The Ohio State University at age 95.

 A Famous Nonogenarian's Golden Anniversary

 The Honorable John H. Glenn Jr., retired US Senator and Mercury 7 Astronaut was born in Cambridge, Ohio in an area famous for its Y Bridge.

 At 95 years of age in 2016, John Glenn outlived many of his Cambridge neighbors.
 Columbus is fortunate that he came here for his retirement years.
 This actual semi-retirement, because Senator Glenn maintains an office and is active in speaking on college campuses and advocating for an American future in space.